The Daily Dose/Wednesday, January 29, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow was wrong about the snow being gone.
+The Diary of a Nobody – Sparrow goes out to eat.
 Today’s Diary.

 ———